- Pets and Animals

 - It is recommend to leave the TV or radio on if the whole family will be away to Trick-Or-Treat.
 The noise of the TV or radio is meant to soften the outside sounds of fireworks and loud noises to ease anxiety in your dog.

-- There is some controversy over how to socialize dogs to Trick-Or Treaters that come to your dog.
+- There is some controversy over how to socialize dogs to Trick-Or Treaters that come to your door.
 Some sources say to keep the dog in another room away from the constant disturbance of visitors, to minimize stress and anxiety.

 - Other sources state the constant influx of visitors at the door is a good opportunity to train your dog to obey your commands and for you to take charge of your house, letting the dog know that you have control over how to greet the guests.
 Showing your dog how to behave at the door is essential to have the dog respect those who visit your home.